 There may be times when you intentionally want to change an individual slide.
 For example, the graphics on the Slide Master, such as a logo or background, might make some slides too busy or distracting.
-To hide the background graphics for selected slides in PowerPoint 2016 & 2013, you’ll find this option under Format Background in the Design tab.
-In PowerPoint 2010, choose Hide Background Graphics from the Background group on the Design tab of the Ribbon.
+To hide the background graphics for selected slides, you’ll find this option under Format Background in the Design tab.

 To reset slide formatting to match the Slide Master:

-This is one of my favorite time saving PowerPoint tips!
-With just a few clicks, the slides are formatted to match the slide master.
+This is one of my favorite time-saving PowerPoint tips!
+With just a few clicks, the slides are formatted to match the layout they are linked to from the slide master.